-The Health Insurance Literacy funding opportunity is designed to support organizations seeking to improve health insurance literacy* for all Coloradans by increasing the number of opportunities for individuals to gain information on how to better understand and use health insurance.
-The goal of this initiative is to be responsive to community need, while also informing key stakeholders in the health coverage community and the Foundation as to how to best impact Coloradans’ health insurance literacy.
+The Health Insurance Literacy funding opportunity is designed to support organizations seeking to improve health insurance literacy* for all Coloradans.
+We seek to achieve this by increasing opportunities for individuals to learn how to better understand and use health insurance.
+This funding opportunity is not designed to support health insurance enrollment.
+Instead, the goal of this initiative is to be responsive to community need, while informing the Foundation as to how to best impact Coloradans’ health insurance literacy.

 *Health insurance literacy, as defined by the Consumers Union’s health insurance literacy expert roundtable, is the capacity to find and evaluate information about health plans, select the best plan given financial and health circumstances and use the plan once enrolled.

 Have questions?
 Contact your Program Officer for more information.

 The Foundation seeks applications focused on:

 - Community-identified target populations with a demonstrated need, including low income (generally below 200 percent of the federal poverty level); low education (a high school degree, equivalent, or less); “young invincibles” (18 to 34 years of age); and those speaking languages other than English

 - Providing the right tools at the right time for the right people.
 For example, creating online modules that teach a targeted population about health insurance at the best time for the subject to be learned.

 - Using and connecting networks to deliver health insurance literacy.
 For example, adapting an existing enrollment referral network to provide health insurance literacy more effectively.